 The Basics of Division

-Before we can dive into the answer to this question, it’s important to understand the basics of division.
-Division is the process of splitting a number into equal parts.
-For example, if you have 12 apples and you want to split them equally between three people, you would divide 12 by 3 to get 4 apples per person.
+Before we delve into the specific calculation of 100000 divided by 12, let’s review the basics of division.
+Division is a mathematical operation that is used to split a quantity into equal parts.
+For example, if you have 10 apples and you want to split them equally among 2 people, you would divide 10 by 2 to get 5.